sealx017/SpaceBF/README.md

 ## Fit the NB or Gaussian model using ICAR prior

 We are fitting the NB model this time with an ICAR prior (which.prior = “ICAR”).
-The rest of the argumentsare the same as before, except that *G* now denotes the Delauney network constructed using the MERINGUE package.
+The rest of the arguments are the same as before, except that *G* now denotes the Delauney network constructed using the MERINGUE package.